Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Linking Components.md

+# Linking Components

+This feature is not available in version 1.0.0.

 ## Concept:

 Mechanism to link components to perform certain actions:
 - Only some component have the ability to link to other components.
 - Most component can be linked, but only some can perform actions.